 UNE research suggests that workplace bullying is 'rife' in Queensland schools.

-Intelligent teachers are regarded as "academics' and 'troublemakers' in Queensland.
+Because well-qualified teachers are regarded as "academics' and 'troublemakers' in Queensland.

 You may be driven into ill health and out of work.

-A secret file of falsified 'records' concerning you can be produced at any time -
+In Queensland teachers have no job security -a secret file of falsified 'records' concerning you can be produced at any time -

 - especially if you try to deal with the problems at your school.